muhammadn/muhammadn.github.io/_posts/2025-03-16-native-nmea-lenovo-quectel-rm530n-gl.md

 So i decided to hack the Linux to get the NMEA GPS data out from the 5G modem.

+After apply the patch and recompiling the kernel, you should have `/dev/wwan0mea0` device and you can use minicom to see the data and configure `gpsd` to read the data and you can read it from gpsd with `cgps` tool.

 It's not really that of a huge change but here's the patch:

 ```